 The temperatures were in the high 90s, the humidity had to be close to that, and it would have been miserable even if I hadn’t been wearing the all-wool Confederate uniform.
 I was one of several hundred Civil War re-enactors participating in the Champion Hill battle near Jackson, Mississippi.

 The thick wool uniform was like wearing a sweatsuit.
 In addition, it was itchy.
 Luckily, that wasn’t my only experience with wool clothing.
-When it comes to winter wear, wool is my go-to choice.

 But people frequently comment they can’t wear wool because it’s itchy, or uncomfortable or they think they’re allergic to it.
 Well, some people are, but in other cases, the wool itches for different reasons.